J-T-de/Villagepp/wiki/aiv_file_format.md

 ## pause

-Specifies the pause of pause_step.
+Specifies the pause done in each step of parr.